sae220/hoc2022-md/laboratory_minecarts.md

 # Minecart Redirection

 ## Step 1
-The mobs need to be sorted into the right passageways!
-Look at the mobs queued up to be sorted and update the code to sort them in the order they are waiting.
+Deliver each mob to their correct destination.
+Look at the mobs lined up and update the code to make sure they arrive in the order they are waiting.

 #### ~ tutorialhint
 Use the ``||hoc22.sort||`` blocks to send the mobs to the correct passageways.
 They will be released from right to left, so make sure you order them correctly in your code.